ifiokjr/edgedb_codegen/readme.md

 );
 ```

+### CLI

+Create a `edgedb_codegen_cli` crate which supports generating the typed code into rust files rather than inline queries.
+This is useful for larger projects to prevent constantly compiling the queries on every change / build.

 ## Contributing

 [`devenv`](https://devenv.sh/) is used to provide a reproducible development environment for this project.
 Follow the [getting started instructions](https://devenv.sh/getting-started/).